 You must click Submit to send your application to the Banting Postdoctoral Fellowships program.
 If you performed this task correctly, you will receive an email entitled "Successful Submission – Banting Postdoctoral Fellowships program / Soumission acceptée – Programme de bourses postdoctorales Banting."
 No further confirmation will be provided.

-Task 13 Presentation standards for attached documents
+Task 13 Ensure attached documents meet presentation standards

 All attachments to your application must be prepared according to the standards provided.
 Applications submitted that are not prepared according to the instructions provided may be deemed ineligible.